filipelsilva/dotfiles-public/README.md

 ### gitconfig

-Aliases and some settings to do diffs and merges using `nvim` are defined in here.
+Aliases and some settings to do diffs and merges are defined in here.
 I recommend putting your name and email in here, to ease the commit/push process.

 ```
 [user]
 	email = <your email here>
 	name = <your name here>
 ```

+The editor used for the difftool and mergetool is your $EDITOR.
+In the file itself, only Vim is defined, but in .zshrc, if your editor is Neovim the options are overwritten to accomodate that.

 ### i3config and i3statusconfig